Bishop Burton College is part of a selected consortium to deliver world-class technical education and give you a new choice after GCSEs.

 An industry placement lasts around 45 days, undertaken as a block or as individual days.
-The specific lenght of the placement and when it will take place will differ depending on your T Level.
+The specific length of the placement and when it will take place will differ depending on your T Level.

 Is this the right path for me?

-T Levels are ideal if you have completed your GCSE's and want to get the knowledge and experience to get a skilled job.
+T Levels are ideal if you have completed your GCSEs and want to get the knowledge and experience to get a skilled job.

 Can I go to university after a T Level?

 Yes, you can!
-T Levels get you work ready, but you can continue studying with a higher apprenticeship or degree.
+T Levels get you work-ready, but you can continue studying with a higher apprenticeship or degree.